 Please contact the DESP office at (408) 741-2010 to obtain a large print or Braille version of this handbook.

 The primary purpose of the Disability and Educational Support Program (DESP) at West Valley College is to integrate all students with disabilities into classes and programs with their fellow students consistent with the Rehabilitation Act of 1973, California Education Code Title V regulations, the Americans with Disabilities Act and the ADA Amendments Act.
-A variety of supportive services and special classes are provided in an effort to eliminate barriers, maximize independence and promote educational opportunities that support the students' educational or vocational goals.
+DESP assists students with disabilities achieve their educational goals by providing a variety of services and special courses designed to insure access to all campus programs, services and facilities, and to facilitate maximum student independence and success.

 - Students must possess the ability to respond appropriately to questions, follow directions, and demonstrate the potential to benefit from college programs and services.

 - Students must demonstrate appropriate adaptive and/or self-help behavior.
-This includes providing their own personal attendant care.
+This includes providing their own personal attendant care if needed.
 DESP does not provide this service.

-- Students must demonstrate annual measurable academic progress as outlined on their Student Educational Contract.
-Failure to do so may result in suspension of services.
+- Students must demonstrate annual measurable academic progress as outlined on their DESP Student Educational Contract.

 - Review of documentation provided by appropriate agencies or certified or licensed professionals outside of DESP;